 Introduction

 In simple words, Goods and Service Tax (GST) is an indirect tax applicable on the supply of goods and services.
-This law has replaced many indirect tax laws that were existed in India.
+This law has replaced many indirect tax laws that existed in India.

 Goods and Services Tax is one indirect tax for the whole country.